Gex-devs/Valo_Companion_Mobile/README.md

 </p>

-You can Select Agent at the comfort of your toilet and many more.
+You can Select Agent from the comfort of your toilet seat and many more.

 ![](preview/mobile_val.gif)